artirix/artirix_data_models/README.md

 ## Changes

+### 0.25.0
+- *IMPORTANT FIX*: prevent infinite loop in Model's `cache_key` method, where if `_timestamp` is nil, it will try to load `updated_at`.
+If that's not part of the partial mode, it will force a reload, which will get a cache_key, which will ask for `updated_at`, which will force a reload...

 ### 0.24.0
 - add `headers` to Gateway, to Connection and to DAO methods.
 It expect a hash of key-value that will be passed to the Faraday call after the body of the request.